GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Zealand has funded the implementation of a *GMT* driver (read and write) for the OGR package.
-OGR is an Open Source toolkit for accessing or reformatting vector (spatial) data stored in a variety of formats and is part of the .
+OGR is an Open Source toolkit for accessing or reformatting vector (spatial) data stored in a variety of formats and is part of the.
 The intention was to enable the easy rendering (using *GMT*) of spatial data held in non-\ *GMT* formats, and the export of vector data (e.g., contours) created by *GMT* for use with other GIS and mapping packages.
 While **ogr2ogr** has had the capability to write